1-Day Lisbon Itinerary [2025]

 Historic Lisbon Cathedral with its twin Gothic towers, captured alongside the famous yellow Tram 28, a symbol of Lisbon's charming public transport, against a cobblestone street backdrop on a sunny day.

-Wander through a city full of colorful tiles, delicious pastries, and gaze at sunsets that look like fiery paintings.
+Wander through a city full of colorful tiles and delicious pastries, and gaze at sunsets that look like fiery paintings.

 Spending just one day in Lisbon is enough to do all that and more!